api3dao/old-api3-docs/docs/airnode/v0.3/reference/specifications/reserved-parameters.md

 Signifies what Solidity type the API response will be encoded to before fulfillment.

-We support most common
+Support is provided for most common
 [solidity types](https://docs.soliditylang.org/en/latest/abi-spec.html#types),
-but for example, we do not support
+but the following are not supported.

 - Custom bits integer types - e.g. `uint32` or `uint8`
 - Fixed point decimal numbers - e.g. `fixed128x18` or `ufixed128x18`
 - Custom fixed size bytes - e.g. `bytes4`
 - Tuples - e.g. `(int256, string)`

-On top of supported solidity types, we support a few "artificial" types, that we created for special purposes that would otherwise be hard or impossible to represent
+On top of supported solidity types, there is support for a few "artificial" types created for special purposes that would otherwise be hard or impossible to represent.

 - [`string32`](reserved-parameters.md#string32-encoded-to-bytes32-on-chain)
 - [`timestamp`](reserved-parameters.md#timestamp-encoded-to-uint256-on-chain)